What are the requirements for Admission?

 By when will I get a decision?

-If you have met the priority academic deadline of January 15th and financial application deadline of February 15th we will try to give you a decision by March 15, 2019.
+If you have met the priority academic deadline of January 15th by having all required documents submitted and we have conducted an interview, it is our goal to give you a decision by March 15, 2021.

 Do you take transfers during the school year?